acend/argocd-basics-training/content/en/docs/02/_index.md

 ![Application Differences](app-replicas-diff-detail.png)

-Now click `Sync` on the top left and let the magic happens ;) The producer will be scaled up to 2 replicas and the resources are in Sync again.
+Now click `Sync` on the top left and let the magic happens ;) The application will be scaled up to 2 replicas and the resources are in Sync again.

 Double-check the status by cli